What Are the Top Causes of Injuries on Oil Rigs in Texas?

 Dallas Oil Rig Injury Lawyers Offering Free Consultations

 If you or a loved one was injured on an oil rig accident, or if a family member was killed in a workplace accident on an oil rig, talk to an attorney today.
-The Dallas personal injury lawyers at The Queenan Law Firm represent injury victims and their families in workplace injury lawsuits and fight to get them the compensation they need for medical expenses, lost wages, and pain and suffering.
+Our Arlington TX personal injury lawyer at The Queenan Law Firm represents injury victims and their families in workplace injury lawsuits and fight to get them the compensation they need for medical expenses, lost wages, and pain and suffering.
 To schedule a free consultation with our attorneys, call our law offices today at (817) 476-1797.